-The electricity distribution company, DisCos, had earlier in the day notified their customers of the disruption in power supply.
+The electricity distribution companies, DisCos, had earlier in the day notified their customers of disruption in power supply.

 “We are on standby awaiting detailed information of the collapse and restoration of supply from the National Control Centre (NCC), Osogbo”, the statement by Emeka Ezeh, Head, Corporate Communications, stated.

 The Transmission Company of Nigeria, TCN, which manages the grid was yet to advance reasons for the latest collapse as at the time of filing this report.

 In a note to Vanguard, the Executive Director, Networks, Niger Delta Power Holding Company, Engr.
 Ifeoluwa Oyedele said it has become critical for the sector to acquire the Supervisory Control and Data Acquisition, SCADA, system.

 He wrote: “The National Grid is too large geographically.
 A SCADA System is an absolute must for the efficient operation of the Transmission Network.
 For the SCADA to function seamlessly it must not be encumbered for any other purpose as this may further complicate the SCADA project”.

 Speaking to Vanguard on reasons for the frequent grid collapses in the country, the President of Nigerian Institution of Power Engineers, Engr.
 Israel Abraham said insufficient generation and load rejection due to many reasons was a major cause.